-This is a super simple version of the French classic.
+This French Onion Soup is a super simple version of the French classic.
 Quick to make and supremely tasty, it is also good for you.
-Onions are rich in sulphur compounds and flavonoids, not to mention vitamins like biotin, B6 and C. To get the best of their nutrients, always let cut onions rest for 5-10 minutes before you cook them.
+Onions are rich in sulphur compounds and flavonoids, not... to mention vitamins like biotin, B6, and vitamin C. To get the best of their nutrients, always let cut onions rest for 5-10 minutes before you cook them.
 Although it may seem counterintuitive, onion soup can be the perfect treat for the up-days of treatment when you and your digestion are feeling better and you want to give your taste buds a much needed buck up.
 And when treatment’s done, well, with all those nutrients and flavor, it’s simply a delicious healthy choice.
-Enjoy!

-2. Add the Worcestershire sauce and stock and bring to a simmer.
+Add the Worcestershire sauce and stock and bring to a simmer.
 Lower the flame to medium low.
 Cook for about 15 minutes or until the onions are soft and the stock has reduced somewhat.
-Season with salt and pepper
+Season with salt and pepper.

 If you can’t find low sodium stock, add ½ cup of water for each cup of stock.